GerardGV/MultiArm/README.md

 This repository contains all the necessary code, robot models, and explanations to understand what we have done during the development process of this project, with the aim of being able to replicate and improve it in the future.

 ### Code.
-The code is organized into 3 main folders:
+The code is separated into  folders:
-- **robot:** This folder contains all the developed Arduino code and 3D models of the robot.
+- **robot:** In this folder you will find all the Arduino code developed for the movement of the robot, code to take pictures and change the head of the robot, python script to communicate the robot's rasberry with the server and the 3D models of the robot.
-- **cloud:** It contains the code that needs to be executed to remotely control the robot.
-We have the server, the robot client, the user client, and the application.
+- **cloudServer:** The cloud function with computer vision code can be found there, a [readme](https://github.com/GerardGV/MultiArm/blob/main/cloudServer/cloudFunctionReadme.md) , the cloud function and the python script that uses a virtual machine to act as a server.
+- **user:** this folder contains the application with which the user interacts, the clientUser.py script for communications, a local version of the cloud function for testing or changes to the computer vision algorithm and a [readme](https://github.com/GerardGV/MultiArm/blob/main/user/readmeUser.md) to understand how the application works.
-- **Computer Vision:** It includes the code implemented during the Computer Vision practice, during which we manually implemented the SIFT algorithm, the necessary process to perform an initial reconstruction given two images, and the comparison of various similar algorithms.
+- **computerVisionPlus:** Contains the code implemented during the implementation of the Computer Vision practice, during which we developed the SIFT algorithm and the comparison of several characteristic point detection algorithms.
 # Requirements:

-We will list the necessary requirements to carry out our project, both the assembly of the robot (excluding cables, screws, etc.) and the execution of our software with the dependencies or requirements they entail.
+Joint project of the subjects of Robotics (RLP), Computer Vision (VC) and Multimedia Systems (SM) in which we have developed a robotic arm with computer vision to perform surgical operations remotely via Internet with the support of Google Cloud Platform.

 <h2 name="hardware-en"> Hardware: </h2>